 - Speakers.
 Upgrade from your laptop’s built-in speakers and create a rich sound stage with desktop speakers or a soundbar.
 Connect traditional speakers via USB or audio cable, or use a lightweight Bluetooth speaker or soundbar for a more immersive audio experience.

-Which Laptop Is Right For You?
+Which Gaming Laptop Is Right for You?

 If you plan to game on an external monitor, it might make sense to prioritize the CPU and GPU rather than a feature-rich built-in display.
 If you edit video or create content, 32GB of RAM, a solid CPU, and a high-resolution display might be more important than the latest GPU architecture.